 Number three: I just published my first animal rights essay with KDP and CreateSpace.
 It's not only my first piece on animal rights but also my first real essay in German.
 (I am not counting little school papers that were forced out of me in high school before the age of 17.)
-You can order it HERE.
+You can order it via my shop HERE.
 My friend and B-School colleague Jen Barbato made the beautiful cover for me and my friend and web designer Manuel Seiss created the layout.
 I am so grateful.
 The essay is based on my first two animal rights talks that I gave in 2016, one at RWTH Aachen University and one at the University of Innsbruck.

 In the remainder of this post, I am going to totally nerd out over one single sentence from J.F.
 Kennedy's Inaugural Address and some grammar issues raised by it.
 Here it is:

 Let every nation know, whether it wishes us well or ill, that we shall pay any price, bear any burden, meet any hardship, support any friend, oppose any foe, to assure the survival and the success of liberty.